NickKohse/nhl_odds/README.md

 - Make season simulator give points for ot wins according to the teams rate of losing in overtime
 - Add the option of archiving old results files
 - Add a system of tie breakers for season simulation
+- Add something to check if dependancies i.e. a file named CHECKED_TO a file named HIT_MISS and a direcotry called results exist before running the script

 ## Versions
 - 1.0.0: Basic system generate a file for the results of a daily odds generation and can check the results of past generated odds